-How to Stop Your Dog From Barking at the TV (Powerful Technique Disclosed)
+Stop Your Dog From Barking at the TV With This Powerful Technique

 First, How Do Dogs Perceive the TV?

 Watching your favorite TV show is your way to relax, but what can you do to keep a dog from barking at the TV?
 The problem can be quite annoying, especially when you have a very vocal dog who has decided to bark at just about anything showing on the TV.

 Some dogs can be quite selective, barking only at the sight of animals or at the noise of jingling tags from a dog's collar, while others just seem to find their own justifications for barking at just about anything.
 So how can you enjoy your favorite TV shows again without having to switch the channel to a boring soap opera?

 First of all, before tackling the problem, it helps to understand how dogs perceive the TV.
 Interestingly, there are variances based on the type of TV model you have and even the country you live in.

 For instance, consider that televisions are primarily designed for humans who are capable of discerning flickering movements at a rate of 50 to 60 hertz.
 Dogs are capable of discerning flickering movements as high as 70-80 hertz.
 What does this mean for Rover?

 It means that if you're sticking to the older television sets, specifically those with cathode-ray tube (CRT) screens that were popular decades ago, your dog will be dealing with a flickering nightmare.
 If you have a television using the newer LCD technology, your dog will thank you because these TV sets have a refresh rate of anywhere from 100 hertz and up.